 The Shopify online help library is packed full of useful information for building your eCommerce store and is way ahead of BigCommerce University.

 Apps And Add-Ons

 Out of the box, BigCommerce offers more functionality than Shopify so for that reason the Shopify App store offers more add-ons – over 1,100 at the last count compared to 250 for BigCommerce.

-The big difference between the two platforms is the way that Shopify uses the REST API to integrate third party programs.
-In short, this developer feature makes it very easy for a third party to integrate their product with Shopify and is one of the reasons for the abundance of third party Apps on the Shopify App Store.
+The big difference between the two platforms is the way that Shopify uses the REST API to integrate third-party programs.
+In short, this developer feature makes it very easy for a third party to integrate their product with Shopify and is one of the reasons for the abundance of third-party Apps on the Shopify App Store.
 If your favourite accounting software isn't integrated with Shopify yet, then it will be soon.
 Most major software providers have already provided integration with Shopify.

 Both of these website builders will do an excellent job of building your next eCommerce store.
 Choose BigCommerce if you are going to be doing small volume transactions and utilise their great deal with PayPal payments by Braintree to keep your transaction charges to a minimum.
 Also if you want greater control over how your products are displayed, then BigCommerce does a good job of that as well.
 BigCommerce is also making big strides into the UK market with a new London HQ so that will massively improve support for UK users.

 Shopify has arguably more documentation and is more straightforward to use although you have to learn their liquid templating system.
 It has a head start with third-party integration and tools although BigComerce is rapidly catching up.